jitapichab/apache-nifi-kafka/README.md

 ![Nifi website Image](media/apache-nifi-website.png)

-4. Upload *nifi-templates/nifi-covid-kafka.xml*  in the Section **Operate**  in the bottom on the page, once the template was uploaded you should  drag the template in the toolbar on the top on the page and select the template uploaded.
+4. Upload *nifi-templates/nifi-covid-kafka.xml*  in the section **operate**  in the bottom on the page, once the template was uploaded you should  drag the template in the toolbar on the top on the page and select the template uploaded.

 ![Nifi Template Image](media/nifi-template-uploaded.png)

-5. Start the project and you should check if the  __*PublishKafka*__ procesor has received messages.
+5. Start the project and check if the  __*PublishKafka*__ procesor has received messages.

 <p align="center">
 <img width="395" height="254" src="media/publishkafka_processor.png">